giavac/kamailio_ci/kamailio_testing/README.md

 So e.g. the nginx container is reachable at the name "PROJECT_nginx_1".

-In this dir tree PROJECT is `kamailiotesting`, as Docker assigns it by default depening on the enclosing folder name.
+In this dir tree PROJECT is `kamailiotesting`, as Docker assigns it by default depending on the enclosing folder name.

 ## Launch the tests